Improving Cancer Care for the Underserved in Academic and Community Practice Settings

 - Create a regional cancer care presence by expanding the Community Advisory Groups presently in place in Baltimore City and Prince George’s County, Maryland

 - Establish a working group to develop plans to better communicate with patients, health care providers and community groups, and to disseminate best practices and lessons learned through the program

 Program Profile Video

-Communication Skills Training at Johns Hopkins Medicine: Empowering Cancer Patients and CaregiversA multi-disciplinary team from Johns Hopkins Medicine has developed an innovative communications training program designed to encourage active participation in managing cancer-related care.
-Unlike existing training models, which focus almost exclusively on patients or physicians, this intervention combines the use of technology and long standing research on medical communication to reach all real world participants in a medical conversation.
-The program involves patients, their caregivers, and physicians, following the notion that all participants in a conversation have the potential to influence its focus and content, and caregivers often have an active role in managing a loved one’s cancer care.
+Johns Hopkins Medicine: Empowering Cancer Patients and CaregiversA multi-disciplinary team from Johns Hopkins Medicine has developed an innovative training program designed to encourage active participation in managing cancer-related care.
+This intervention combines the use of technology and long-standing research on medical communication.
+Learn more here: http://bit.ly/2lSlwvp

 Director, The Johns Hopkins Center to Reduce Cancer Disparities

 Professor of Medicine and Oncology,